Whitestone Parish Council

 Cllr Hickman stated that he had been advised that the Parish Council had the authority to use funds as they saw fit, however he had also received advice from the Devon Association of Local Councils regarding the impact of Parish Council funding in relation to ensuring a balance of views and unbiased decisions.
 As a result he advised the Councillors that it was necessary for the Parish Council to be impartial, particularly relating to financially supporting one group of Parishioners in opposition to other Parishioner(s) actions.
 He had also been advised that if behaviour of the Parish Council was seen to be unfair, then potential action by an aggrieved party could be a consequence.

 After obtaining views from Councillors the request for a grant was placed before the Council.
-The vote resulted in a majority decision not to support the application, with one vote in favour of granting any donation.
+The vote resulted in a majority decision not to support the application, with only one vote in favour of granting any donation.

 Cllr Hickman therefore proposed that a helpful way forward may be for the Parish Council to commission an independent Environmental Assessment based on the Parish Council setting its own terms of reference and this would be a public document for use by all current and future parishioners.